 Tips and Recipe FAQ:

-The secret to fluffy muffins is to be very careful not to overmix the batter.
+The secret to fluffy muffins is to be careful not to overmix the batter.

 Baking powder is what helps muffins rise.

 To test for doneness, insert a toothpick into the center of a muffin.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the muffins need to be baked longer.
+If you see batter or crumbs, the muffins must be baked longer.

-These muffins will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+These muffins will keep fresh for up to 4 days in an air-tight container or up to 4 months in the freezer.

 If you want your muffins to have a domed style top, bake at 425º F for the first 5 minutes, then reduce the temperature to 350º F.